Thursday 13 Jumada al-ula 1446 - 14 November 2024

 Shaykh Ibn ‘Uthaymeen said:

 It is permissible for a person to deal with someone who deals with riba, but his interactions with him are done in a sound manner.
 For example, it is permissible to buy goods from this man who deals in riba, and it is permissible to borrow money from him, and there is nothing wrong with that.
-The Prophet (blessings and peace of Allah be upon him) used to interact with the Jews, even though they used to consume haraam wealth; he used to accept their gifts and invitations, and he bought and sold with them too.
+The Prophet (blessings and peace of Allah be upon him) used to interact with the Jews, even though they used to consume haram wealth; he used to accept their gifts and invitations, and he bought and sold with them too.

 End quote from Fataawa Noor ‘ala ad-Darb, 16/2

-See also the answers to questions no. 171145 and 11315
+See also the answer to question no. 11315

 And Allah knows best.